 You'll find apples from nearly every British county at Brogdale – there are 2,200 varieties.

 Apple trees are reliant on bees for pollination.
-And there's no better bee for the job than the Red mason bee Osmia bicornis.
+And there's no better bee for the job than the red mason bee.
 The wildlife garden is a feast for bees and other pollinators.

 7. Ranscombe Farm, Kent

-Plantlife is helping some of Britain’s rarest plants to thrive at Ranscombe Farm.
-Nectar-rich purple, white and yellow flowers attract rare bees like the Long-fringed mini-miner Andrena niveata.
+Conservation charity Plantlife is helping some of Britain’s rarest plants to thrive at Ranscombe Farm.
+Nectar-rich purple, white and yellow flowers attract rare bees like the long-fringed mini-miner.

 Bumblebees and the wool carder bee are easier to spot in the purple-blue flowers of viper’s bugloss.
-The Red-tailed mason bee Osmia bicolor nests in old snail shells, camouflaging its home with a thatched roof of grass.
+The red-tailed mason bee nests in old snail shells, camouflaging its home with a thatched roof of grass.

 8. Kingcombe Meadows, Dorset

 Kingcombe Meadows is surrounded by green lanes and winding rivers.
-It’s the perfect place to spot the common carder bee in its gingery coat, or the red-tailed bumblebee.
+It’s the perfect place to spot the red-tailed bumblebee, or the common carder bee in its gingery coat.